coremaze/Plasma-Writeup/README.md

 I recognize this code from reverse engineering Cube World to create [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser).
 This is code to parse a Plasma graphics file.
 It seems that, for some reason, Plasma is expecting a Plasma graphics file to be sent back from the authentication server.
 Since it is failing to parse my response, it is triggering the error handling code.

-The function that calls both the parser and error handler receives data using an `std::vector*` which is passed to it:
+The function (which calls both the parser and error handler) receives data using an `std::vector*` which is passed to it:

 ![Data vector](Images/DataVector.png?raw=true)

 However, examining the data contained within the vector reveals nonsense, even when my server gives it a valid PLX file.
 The vectors coming into this function are the correct size to be the data being sent by my server, but the data is not what I sent.
 Upon more experimentation with small buffers, it seemed to be (de)obfuscated by performing addition/subtraction on the bytes and swapping them around somehow, so it didn't seem like a particularly strong obfuscation algorithm.

-For now, I decided to just overwrite the vector in memory using the original data before it was used.
+For now, I decided to just overwrite the vector in memory with untouched data at this point in execution.
 This effectively bypasses whatever obfuscation algorithm is happening.
 After implanting this valid PLX data, I stopped getting error messages when attempting to authenticate, but it caused exceptions instead.
 This ended up being due to elements being missing from my constructed PLX file and causing null pointer dereferences, so I worked through the exceptions until I constructed a PLX file using [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser) with enough of the bare minimum requirements to load up one of Cube World's PLX files.

 ![Cube World logo](Images/CubeWorldLogo.png?raw=true)

 It's not pretty, but this is probably the first time anyone's been able to use Plasma at all in the better part of a decade.
 It seems that Wollay removed a critical UI file (for the sheet which artwork exists on) from Plasma, and made it so that the server would provide an obfuscated version of it to the client.
 That way, no amount of tampering could get an unauthorized copy of Plasma to work.
-Unfortunately, without the authentication server, authorized copies of plasma cannot work anyway.
+Unfortunately, without the authentication server, authorized copies of Plasma cannot work anyway.

 Around this time, I started looking at what the picroma.de domain used to point to.
 I didn't find much of interest on archive.org, but...